Meeting-BaaS/video-device-plugin/README.md

 **Smart Health Check Process**:

 - **Capability-Based Monitoring**: Each device is checked for Video Capture or Video Output capability every 30 seconds
-- **Automatic Recovery**: When devices lose capabilities, videodev module is automatically loaded to heal them
+- **Automatic Recovery**: When devices lose capabilities, the plugin exits and triggers DaemonSet restart
 - **Real-time Reporting**: Kubernetes gets notified immediately when devices become unhealthy
-- **Self-Healing**: Stuck devices are automatically fixed and become available again
+- **Self-Healing**: Stuck devices are automatically fixed by pod restart with fresh devices
 - **Detailed Logging**: Health check results and recovery actions are logged with counts

 **Health Check Logic**: